Skip to main content

 Theory is cheap.
 The shift only happens when you do the reps.
 Here is the loop that works.

-Step one is where most people trip.
+Step 1: Decide the person you want to be, in plain words.
 "I want to be healthier" is not an identity.
 It is a mood.
 "I am someone who trains four days a week, even when it is inconvenient" is an identity.
 Specific.
 Testable.
 Personal.

 If you want a deeper breakdown of the foundations, the piece on building better habits walks through the full mechanics.
 And if you are trying to ditch something instead of add something, the how to break bad habits guide uses the same identity lens in reverse.